Sirmione Old Town

 Verona to Lake Garda Bus Schedule

-Most of the bus lines connect southern towns of Lake Garda with Verona.
-If you want to explore the northern shores of Lake Garda you should go to Garda town.
-From Garda tnows take bus line 484 to go to northern towns Torbole and Riva del Garda.
+Most of the bus lines connect the southern towns of Lake Garda with Verona.
+If you want to explore the northern shores of Lake Garda you should go to Garda Town.
+From Garda Town take bus line 484 to go to northern towns Torbole and Riva del Garda.
 Check the timetables here.
-Additionally from Garda town you can go to popular resort towns Torri del Benaco, Malcesine and Brenzone with bus lines 483 and 484.
+Additionally from Garda Town, you can go to popular resort towns Torri del Benaco, Malcesine, and Brenzone with bus lines 483 and 484.

 Approximate travel times by bus from Verona to some of the most popular destinations on Lake Garda are as follows: